Eminent Scholar Award

 ONLY ELECTRONIC SUBMISSIONS WILL BE ACCEPTED.

-All required to nominate a faculty member for the Eminent Scholar designation is a letter from any tenured faculty member in the nominee's discipline submitted to the nominee's department/school chair and dean.
-The nomination must be a written letter highlighting the applicant's qualification for the designation and submitted to the department/school chair and dean no later than September 15.
+Nominations may be made by any tenured faculty member in the nominee’s discipline.
+Self-nominations are not permitted.
+The nomination must be a letter that highlights the applicant’s qualification for the designation and must be submitted to the department/school Chair and Dean no later than September 15.

-Candidates are responsible for providing sufficient materials to enable the department/school colleagues and chair, the dean, and the University Eminent Scholars Committee to decide whether they meet the criteria.
-In addition to an up-to-date curriculum vitae, a letter from the candidate should explain why he or she merits this honor and what is being provided to document the request for designation as an Eminent Scholar.
-Five external reviews by nationally recognized experts testifying to the national and international reputation of the body of the candidate's work should be solicited independently by the department/school chair.
+Candidates are responsible for providing sufficient materials to enable the department/school colleagues and Chair, the Dean, and the University Eminent Scholars Committee to decide whether they meet the criteria.
+In addition to an up-to-date curriculum vitae, a letter from the candidate should explain why they merit this honor and what is being provided to document the request for designation as an Eminent Scholar.
+Five external reviews by nationally recognized experts testifying to the national and international reputation of the body of the candidate's work should be solicited independently by the department/school Chair.

-For additional details on the application process, please see the updated ODU Teaching and Research Faculty Handbook.
+For additional details on the application process, please see the updated Old Dominion University Teaching and Research Faculty Handbook.

 Schedule of Tenured Faculty For Eminent Scholar Designation